 The monsters know that they would literally be nothing without him so they can never quite bring themselves to kill him.
 There are so many opportunities where they could have finished him for good yet they almost never take it.
 In Revelation of the Daleks for instance they decide to take him back to Skaro to stand trial for his crimes against them, rather than just simply zap him there and then.

 Similarly in Genesis of the Daleks though they do shoot him, they don’t stick around to finish the job and Davros ultimately survives.
 Whilst some might argue that the Daleks simply didn’t know that his life support machine could keep him alive, in the next story Destiny of the Daleks it is revealed that the Daleks knew that he had survived as ultimately they are searching for him.

 Again why would they leave a lesser life form alive for so many centuries just to gather cobwebs?
-Simple because they couldn’t quite bring themselves to murder Davros as in a twisted way, he’s the closest thing the Daleks have to a father.
+Simple, because they couldn’t quite bring themselves to murder Davros.
+In a twisted way, he’s the closest thing the Daleks have to a father.

-The Borg Queen’s relationship with her drones was ultimately not as interesting as at the end of the day they were just her servants, so Davros is ultimately a more interesting take on the idea of giving a race drones a leader with an individual personality.
+The Borg Queen’s relationship with her drones was ultimately not as interesting as at the end of the day they were just her servants.
+Davros was ultimately a more interesting take on the idea of giving a race drones a leader with an individual personality.

 Doctor Who 6 Star Trek 3

 Two television classics.
 Both of these stories instantly disprove the myth that Star Trek and Doctor Who are silly, childish series.